wagtail/wagtail/docs/reference/pages/model_reference.rst

 Methods and properties
 ~~~~~~~~~~~~~~~~~~~~~~

 In addition to the model fields provided, ``Page`` has many properties and methods that you may wish to reference, use, or override in creating your own models.
-Those listed here are relatively straightforward to use, but consult the Wagtail source code for a full view of what's possible.

 .. class:: Page